delta-io/delta/PROTOCOL.md

 #### V1 Spec

-V1 Spec do not support [sidecar files](#sidecar-files) and [checkpoint metadata](#checkpoint-metadata).
+The V1 Spec does not support [sidecar files](#sidecar-files) and [checkpoint metadata](#checkpoint-metadata).
 These are flat checkpoints which contains all actions mentioned [here](#checkpoints-1).

 ### Checkpoint Naming Scheme
-Delta supports following three checkpoint naming scheme:
+Delta supports three checkpoint naming schemes: UUID-named, classic, and multi-part.

 #### UUID-named checkpoint
 This naming scheme represents a [V2 spec checkpoint](#v2-spec) with following file name: `n.checkpoint.u.{json/parquet}`, where `u` is a UUID and `n` is the snapshot version that this checkpoint represents.
 The UUID-named checkpoints may be in JSON or parquet format.
-Since these are following [V2 spec](#v2-spec), so they must have a [checkpoint metadata](#checkpoint-metadata) action and may reference zero or more checkpoint [sidecar files](#sidecar-files).
+Since these are following [V2 spec](#v2-spec), they must have a [checkpoint metadata](#checkpoint-metadata) action and may reference zero or more checkpoint [sidecar files](#sidecar-files).

 Example-1: Json UUID-named checkpoint with sidecars

 ```
 00000000000000000010.checkpoint.80a083e8-7026-4e79-81be-64bd76c43a11.json
+_sidecars/016ae953-37a9-438e-8683-9a9a4a79a395.parquet
 _sidecars/3a0d65cd-4056-49b8-937b-95f9e3ee90e5.parquet
-_sidecars/016ae953-37a9-438e-8683-9a9a4a79a395.parquet
 _sidecars/7d17ac10-5cc3-401b-bd1a-9c82dd2ea032.parquet
 ```